rust-lang/reference/src/patterns.md

 > &nbsp;&nbsp; | [_PathInExpression_]\
 > &nbsp;&nbsp; | [_QualifiedPathInExpression_]

-Range patterns match values that are within a range defined by its lower and upper bounds (if any).
+Range patterns match values within the range defined by their bounds.
+A range pattern may be closed or half-open.
+A range pattern is closed if it has both a lower and an upper bound, and it matches all the values between and including both of its bounds.
+A range pattern that is half-open is written with a lower bound but not an upper bound, and matches any value equal to or greater than the specified lower bound.

 For example, a pattern `'m'..='p'` will match only the values `'m'`, `'n'`, `'o'`, and `'p'`.
-A pattern `1..` will match values equal to or greater than 1, but not 0 (or negative numbers, for signed integers).
+The pattern `1..` will match 9, or 9001, or 9007199254740991 (if it is of an appropriate size), but not 0 or negative numbers for signed integers.
 The bounds can be literals or paths that point to constant values.

 A pattern a `..=` b must always have a &le; b.
 It is an error to have a range pattern `10..=0`, for example.